drjp81/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![In this screenshot, a Start free button is shown on the Azure DevOps home page.](images/stepbystep/media/image56.png "Azure DevOps screenshot")

-3. Authenticate with a Microsoft account.
+3. Authenticate with a Microsoft account (preferrably, with the account given with the lab (xxxxx@cloudlabsaioutlook.onmicrosoft.com) you can add your personal/work account later as an admin, if you want to keep this repo.

 4. Choose **Continue** to accept the Terms of Service, Privacy Statement, and Code of Conduct.